One of the most thrilling cruise experiences known to man is sailing past the statue of liberty

 Visit Central Park: Escape the traffic among the park’s trees, but not before you have visited Strawberry Fields, the Alice in Wonderland sculpture nearby, Belvedere Castle, the six-acre Conservatory Garden and the Carousel in the south end.

 Take in the museums: Even if you just stand outside the landmark Guggenheim Museum, you will have seen an amazing work of art.
-On the opposite side of the park is the awe-inspiring American Museum of Natural History – where the Night at the Museum films were filmed.
+On the opposite side of the park is the awe-inspiring American Museum of Natural History – where the Night at the Museum films was filmed.

 Enjoy the Views: The Brooklyn Bridge has a pedestrian walkway above the road offering superb views of New York’s iconic skyscrapers – including the Empire State Building and Chrysler Building, as well as the New York Harbour and the Statue of Liberty.